 As I mentioned above, the IRS does not reveal its criteria for who gets chosen to be audited.
 In fact, IRS spokeswoman Michelle Eldridge has confirmed that the way the IRS determines who is audited has nothing to do with how your tax returns are filed.
 People file their tax returns in various ways for their own reasons; some choose to do so electronically, some choose to use snail mail.
 The means of filing does not have any bearing on who gets audited.
 Again, e-filing may reduce your chances of getting audited because it is usually more accurate.

 If you run your own business, you can deduct all your expenses from your taxable income

 You can only deduct expenses related to your business.
-You are not entitled to deduct personal expenses that are not business related or that have been reimbursed to you by another party.
+You are not entitled to deduct personal expenses that are not business-related or that have been reimbursed to you by another party.
 A good example is your car.
-If you the car is used for both business and private use, you can only deduct the percentage of time it is used for your business.
+If the car is used for both business and private use, you can only deduct the percentage of time it is used for your business.

-I will continue with more tax myths in my next article.
+I will continue with more tax myths in our next article.